ethanp/programming/Notes/Java Notes.md

 ## Synchronized

-Synchronization prevents *race conditions* (threads stepping on each other's toes, accessing corrupt shared data).
+* Synchronization prevents *race conditions* (threads stepping on each other's toes, accessing corrupt shared data).
+* Unless told otherwise (using a `synchronized` block or `volatile`), threads may work on locally cached copies of variables (e.g. `count`), updating the "main" copy when it suits them.
+For the reasons having to do with processor architecture, they may also *re-order reads and writes*, so a variable may not actually get updated when otherwise expected.
+However, *on entry to and exit from* blocks `synchronized` on a particular object, the entering/exiting thread also effectively *synchronizes* copies of all variables with "main memory" (aka. the Java heap, as seen by the JVM)

 ### Block vs Method